X104n/power-grid/README.md

 ## Grading
 This mandatory assignment will count 15 % towards your final grade.
 You will recieve a score between 0 and 15.
-The following rubric will be used to assess you assignemnt:
+The following rubric will be used to assess you assignment:

 ### Code Quality
 Code quality gives 0-3 points.